Note: this feature is reserved for Pro, Teams and Enterprise users.

 Exporting fan data is available for all pre-save services.

 Once your pre-release link starts getting traffic, you can export the fan data you’ve collected.
 Your export will include: the amount of registered pre-saves, email, username, service, country, timestamp for the authorization, and consent.

 Use this data to reach out to your fans with information about your upcoming release, shows, merch, contests, special offers, or anything else!

 Make sure to review the “true/false” consent column in your export, and only add fans to your email list if you see “true” next to their names.
 “True” means they’ve given you permission to contact them.

 On the release date and time you entered, Linkfire will perform a scan and find matches across all service destinations.
 (As defined in your board settings)

 Your pre-release landing page will convert into a release landing page with the new service destinations listed.
 The call-to-action buttons next to your pre-save destinations will change from “Pre-save/Add” to “Play.”
 You can further customize the landing page to fit your needs in the “Landing page” section.

 Fans who pre-saved the release will see it in their music libraries on release day.
 Albums will appear in the “Albums” section of fans’ Spotify libraries, while single tracks will be added to their “Liked songs” playlist.

-Fans who pre-saved will also automatically start following the artist page on Spotify, Deezer, Amazon Music, YouTube Music and TIDAL.
+Fans who pre-saved will also automatically start following the artist's page on Spotify, Deezer, Amazon Music, YouTube Music and TIDAL.

 Note: An artist listed as “contributor” or “featured” on a release will not be auto-followed.